StamusNetworks/SELKS/README.rst

 The Scirius and Kibana dashboards are bookmarked in Iceweasel and could be used directly with just a click once logged in the SELKS desktop.

-If you wish to remotelly (from a different PC on your network) access the dashboards you could do that as follows (in your browser):
+If you wish to remotely (from a different PC on your network) access the dashboards you could do that as follows (in your browser):

 https://your.selks.IP.here/rules/ - Scirius ruleset management